NC State Extension Publications

 Skip to Acknowledgments

+The NC Tobacco Research Commission funded the research described here.
 This publication is a revision of an earlier version.
-The authors would like to thank J. Rideout & L. Overstreet for their earlier contributions.
+The authors thank J. Rideout, L. Overstreet, L. Fisher, and D. Osmond for their original contributions.

 Authors